glennj/exercism.io/ruby/rail-fence-cipher/README.md

 # Rail Fence Cipher

+Welcome to Rail Fence Cipher on Exercism's Ruby Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement encoding and decoding for the rail fence cipher.

 The Rail Fence cipher is a form of transposition cipher that gets its name from